kuzzleio/documentation-old/src/sdk-reference/kuzzle/unset-jwt-token.md

 $kuzzle->unsetJwtToken();
 ```

-Unsets the internal JSON Web Token used for authentication, and stops all existing subscriptions
+Unsets the internal JSON Web Token used for authentication, and stops all existing subscriptions.

 ---